found 20 items matching debates

 The Trinity: Truth or Tragedy [170:53]

-by Greer Dixon & Mages vs. Coleangelo Sarkisian & Enochs be the first to rate this
+by Greer Dixon & Mages vs. Coleangelo Sarkisian & Enochs rated at 1.0 (5 votes so far)

 This, the first of three public debates clashing the ideas of the Trinity vs. Biblical Unitarianism (not to be confused with Universalist Unitarianism), also called strict monotheism, was held in Riverside, California on Friday, December 30, 2005.